Question406/Question406.github.io/content/about.md

 I'm a KDE+archlinux user with good animation and enormous amount of apps brought by pacman.
 I started to use Vim and tiling window manager like i3/dwm recently.

 I like many sports.
 I'm a fan of Leo Messi, Derrick Rose, Tadej Pogačar.\
-I like watching sci-fi movies and reading sci-fi books.
+I like sci-fi movies and sci-fi books.